 - May not be suitable for patients with certain medical conditions

-To find out more about our dental sedation options and discuss your eligibility, risks and costs, contact our local clinics in East Victoria Park or Kelmscott today.
+To find out more about our dental sedation options and discuss your eligibility, risks and costs, contact our local clinic in Applecross today.

 How to choose the right sedation option for me?